manonthemon/Readme-Generator/README.md

 5. [Questions](#questions)

   ## Installation
-Run it now
+you see this?

 ## Usage
- Use it
+ This is it~

  ## License
  Project covered under the following license:
- - Creative Commons<br>
+ - Mozilla Public<br>

  ## Contributors
- Me
+ Maciej K

  ## Questions
-   - Please send your questions to klim@klim.com.
+   - Please send your questions to kli@kli.com.
-   - For more information visit https://github.com/lol
+   - For more information visit https://github.com/glu